leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

 super easy to set back to the previous `pretty` formatter!

-**Another important part of the 3.5 release is the integration with [Harrow.io][1].** Harrow is platform, service and company that I founded with some friends to make my work on Capistrano more sustainable by making it into my day job.
+**Another important part of the 3.5 release is the integration with [Harrow.io][1].** Harrow is a platform, service and company that I founded with some friends to make my work on Capistrano more sustainable by making it into my day job.
 We built something that you can understand as being a "Continuous Integration" tool but with a really distinctly different design to anything else you migth have come across.